BE COUNTED! 2020 CENSUS

 - Passenger Service Agent – Part time; high demand for people bilingual in Japanese, Korean, Mandarin, and Thai.

 CONQUERING YOUR INTERVIEW!
 WHEN: Monday, March 16, 1-3:30pm WHERE: Shoreline Hopelink Center (17837 Aurora Ave N, Shoreline, WA 98133) WHAT: A workshop to help you CONQUER job interviewing!
 Free and open to the public.
-We will explore: How to think like the employer How to market your skills and experience First impressions and personal presentation Building your confidence QUESTIONS?
+We will explore: How to think like the employer How to market your skills and experience First impressions and personal presentation Building your confidence RSVP NOW!
+Registration on Eventbrite is preferred but not required.
+QUESTIONS?
 Contact Rhonda Knuckey at 206.487.5457 or RKnuckey@hopelink.org for more info.

 TSA’S INFO & APPLICATION ASSISTANCE EVENT WHEN: Friday, March 20, 2020, 9am-2pm WHERE: Seattle-Tacoma International Airport, TSA Administrative Offices, Lower Plaza (18000 International Blvd, Seattle, WA 98188; parking will be validated) WHAT: Join TSA and discover the rewards of a public service career with integrity, respect, and commitment.
 As a Transportation Security Officer (TSO), you’ll be eligible for great federal benefits, a parking or transit subsidy, plus opportunities for shift differential pay and potential pay increases after six months.
 Full-time and part-time positions start at $21.48 per hour.
 APPLY TODAY!
 Text “SEA” to 95495 or visit TSA Jobs Seattle.
 QUESTIONS?
 Call 877.872.7990.